 This is our complete guide on how to cancel Virgin Media services and close your Virgin Media account – as well as the best way to avoid Virgin Media exit fees.

-There are a few reasons you may want to cancel your Virgin Media Broadband, Phone or TV Service.
 Perhaps the most obvious is if you are moving to a property where Virgin Media is not available.
 Virgin Media’s broadband network still only covers a little over 51% of the UK, so there is an almost even chance that if you are currently a Virgin customer you will not be able to bring your service with you.

 You might also want to cancel your Virgin Media service if you are unhappy with your internet speed through your Virgin Media router.
 In many areas, Virgin was the first supplier to install Ultrafast Fibre Broadband, but in recent years this so-called ‘Full Fibre’ has been rolled out by more suppliers than ever before.
 Where once Virgin Media were the only choice there is now a range of better options.
 It might be time to cancel your service if you are having problems with Virgin Media’s internet speeds or issues with Virgin’s network stability.